wldyddl5510/17-W-Spatial_Stat_Intern/README.md

 ## Spatial Statistics Lab Internship

 * Korea schizophrenia data analysis
-  * Visualization
+  * Visualization of incident rates of each province normalized by age and sex
-  * Testing the significance of spatial correlation
+  * Testing the significance of spatial correlations.
-  * Fit hierarchical regression model
+  * Fit a hierarchical regression model
+* Language: R

+Created Repo for archiving.